Andreas Klöden: The T-Mobile years (1998–2006)

 In the Tour of 2006, Klöden became one of the favorites for the overall victory when Ullrich, Vinokourov and Basso did not start.
 Vinokourov did not participate because of his teammates doping scandal, which caused his Astana team to fall below the minimum six riders to start.
 After somewhat weak performances in the first mountain stages, Klöden was in good shape in the Alps, climbing in the overall ranking.
-Klöden was very strong in the closing time trial where he finished second after his teammate Serhiy Honchar, climbing from fourth to the third place in the general classification over Carlos Sastre.
+Klöden was very strong in the first long time trial where he finished second after his teammate Serhiy Honchar, climbing from fourth to the third place in the general classification over Carlos Sastre.
 On stage 11 to the Pla D'Beret, Klöden was dropped by the leading group and lost about 1:30mins, which cost him dearly.
 On Stage 15, he performed strongly, dropping everyone, except eventual overall winner Floyd Landis.
 On Stage 16, Kloden again performed well, finishing fourth on the stage, however on stage 17, he again cracked on the Col de Joux Plane, but recovered on the descent, thanks mainly to the help given to him by teammate Patrik Sinkewitz.